 Opens in mid May.
 Award period begins September 1 and lasts 18 months.
 Bridge funding is the only GIA category that accepts applications in the summer.

-The Summer Bridge Funding cycle is currently closed.
+The Summer Bridge Funding cycle is currently open.
 Here are the upcoming deadlines:

 - 06/27/22: Principal investigator submits application to approvers

 - August 2022: Award notification

 The application instructions provide information about system requirements, how to edit or check an existing application, required attachments, proposal requirements, budget requirements, and approval routing.

 Start a new application during an open funding cycle (see Availability/Deadlines).
 Only applications submitted through this system are accepted; fax, email, and paper copy applications will not be accepted.

 If you click on the new application link when a competition is closed you will not be able to apply and will receive a message that says, "This competition type is currently closed.
 Please contact email@example.com for more information."

 To edit an existing application, choose "OVPR Grant-in-Aid" from the "Process" drop down list (top left corner).
 Click on “My actions to do.”
 Click on the relevant link in the “Action” column.
 On the next screen, you will see your application.

 Bridge Funding provides interim support necessary to maintain ongoing research efforts during a temporary lapse in external funding which is beyond the control of the faculty member or to provide sponsor requested data, e.g. pilot data that would allow the funding to continue.
 It is expected that faculty members who are supported will vigorously seek renewed funding in timely ways so as to avoid further lapses.